Wednesday, November 25, 2020

 The Battle of the Wilderness, fought May 5–7, 1864, was the first battle of Lt.
 Gen. Ulysses S. Grant's 1864 Virginia Overland Campaign against Gen. Robert E. Lee and the Confederate Army of Northern Virginia.
 Both armies suffered heavy casualties.

-Captain Leonard would undoubtedly have had some harrowing stories to tell, and although those details have been lost to us, this wonderful real photo postcard and the notes on the back of it, connect us to his life in a very real way.
+Captain Leonard would undoubtedly have had some harrowing stories to tell, and although those details have been lost to us, this wonderful real photo postcard and the notes on the back of it connect us to his life in a very real way.

-If you know any more about Captain Leonard's history or that of his neighbors, the Lang family, please add your comments to the blog or email me.
+If you know more about Captain Leonard's history or that of his neighbors, the Lang family, please add your comments to the blog or email me.

 In war, there are no unwounded soldiers.